 The first study (basic vaccination) showed a serological response against FHV, FCV and FPV.
-In the second study (booster vaccination) the high antibody titres against FHV, FCV and FPV on D0 made it difficult to demonstrate the booster effect of vaccination.
+A rise in anti-Chlamydophila felis antibody titres was not observed because of high levels of antibodies at the beginning of the trial.
+In the second study (booster vaccination) the high antibody titres against FHV, FCV, FPV and Chlamydophila felis on D0 made it difficult to demonstrate the booster effect of vaccination.
 However, average antibody titres remained stable at a high level or increased moderately.